Xingyun2103/Python-Chat-Program/README.md

 ```

 Will mute the target client for the specified amount of time.
 During this period the client cannot send messages but may
 still use other commands (besides /whisper).
-Attempts to send messages will be met with a reminder on how long the client
+Attempts to send messages will be met with a reminder on how much longer the client
 will be muted for.

 ```